AnimatedLEDStrip/AnimatedLEDStripCppArduino/README.md

 The FastLED library is included in this library ([Link to the FastLED documentation](http://fastled.io/docs/3.1/index.html)).
 If using the serial communication, the Messenger library needs to be installed in the Arduino IDE.

-Contributers: Max Narvaez, Will Roberts, Katie Richter, Ziqi Wei, Chan Jin Park
+Contributors: Max Narvaez, Will Roberts, Katie Richter, Ziqi Wei, Chan Jin Park